 Respondents who reported other bases for their guesses (e.g., the current faculty gender balance in their own department; recent hiring in their own department; their experiences as women in science) were mostly way off.
 They mostly guessed that recent ecology faculty hiring is heavily male-skewed.

 Humorous interlude: the respondent who guessed 58.38316483% women (yes, really) based on “extrapolation from previous years, plus a super-secret algorithm to derive the EXACT answer out to 9 decimal points of accuracy” made my day.
 THAT WAS THE MOST ACCURATE GUESS IN THE ENTIRE POLL! 😛 (Seriously, it was!)
+(UPDATE #2: and the update to the data made it even more accurate than it initially appeared!)

 I also asked respondents to provide subjective confidence intervals on their guesses.
 Specifically, I asked respondents to complete the sentences “I’d be surprised if the true value was lower than…” and “I’d be surprised if the true value was greater than…” Most respondents reported quite wide confidence intervals.
 The average width was 26 percentage points among those who hadn’t read or didn’t recall previous posts, and 23 percentage points among those who had.
 The correct answer (59% women) will surprise 19% of respondents, all of whom guessed too low.